 Health Is the Key

-The “Health Is the Key” podcast is dedicated to 1199SEIU members – healthcare workers who all too often put the health and well-being of others ahead of their own.
-By tuning in, members will learn how they can make their own health a priority with the latest information from leading medical experts, mental health professionals and other health leaders.
-They will learn about the wealth of programs, services and other resources the Benefit Funds provide to support them on their health journeys – wherever they are.
+The Health Is the Key podcast is dedicated to you, our 1199SEIU members — healthcare workers who all too often put the health and well-being of others ahead of your own.
+By tuning in, you will learn how you can make your own health a priority with the latest information from leading medical experts, mental health professionals and other health leaders.
+You will learn about the wealth of programs, services and other resources the Benefit Funds provide to support you, wherever you are on your health journey.

 Episodes